crespohector/welcome-to-mod-7/README.md

 # Phase 1 - Project Approval

 ## Capstone Project Proposals
 All students should have a **target website** they will clone or use for inspiration.
-You must submit the Google Project Proposal form and get approval from an IA before implementing the features.
+You must submit the [Google Project Proposal Form](https://docs.google.com/spreadsheets/d/1IQRF8uHx02x1EKzJdWgfhUK-4E_5mYNkGvNoqVazwBg/edit?resourcekey#gid=1923666222) and get approval from an IA before implementing the features.
 The deadline for all project proposals will have to be submitted by the **end of lunch** on W21D2.

 If you're currently waiting for an IA to review your project proposal, please utilize the time appropriately and continue to be productive *(initialize your project + deploy skeleton starter, set up your GitHub repo, project kanban board, etc.)*.